Hongqin-Li/MIPS/multi-cycle/README.md

 To sum up, the greatest improvement of such pipelined multi-cycle takes effect when dealing with *ALU-Type* and *Load&Store* instructions, making no difference for *Branch* and *Jump* instructions, since it is only a **slightly** pipelined CPU with simple pre-computed PC and pre-fetched instruction for next instruction.
 But it's still worthy to do so because *ALU-Type* instructions which performing calculations are executed frequently in real programs.

-It's worthwhile to mention that there remains two tricky parts to be optimized, i.e. skipping the *Branch Execute* stage of *Branch* when branch not taken and pre-decoding in the *Memory* stage of *Load&Store*.
-For the sake of time, I have not yet been able to implement them.
+It's worthwhile to mention that there remains a tricky part to be optimized, i.e. pre-decoding in the *Memory* stage of *Load&Store*, which should handle the problem called *Hazards*.
+For the sake of time, I have not yet been able to implement it.
 And maybe there are some more sophisticated designs for pipelined multicycle CPU, but I think they won't be too much better, given only one **ALU**, one **Register File** and one **Memory**.